BranchMetrics/web-branch-deep-linking-attribution/Reference.md

 you'll want to have a button on your web page that says something like "View in app", which calls this function.

+See [this tutorial](https://blog.branch.io/how-to-deep-link-from-your-mobile-website) for a full guide on how to use the deepview functionality of the Web SDK.

 #### Usage
 ```js
 branch.deepview(